ammegandchips/EPoCH/analysis_plan/analysis_plan.md

 * "Potential selection bias in studies of paternal effects that use birth cohort data"
 * "A web-tool to explore results from a multi-cohort study of maternal and paternal prenatal health behaviours and child health"

+## Organisation of code and data

+All prepared data (for ALSPAC, BiB and MCS) is stored in the EPoCH folder on the RDSF at the University of Bristol, except MoBa data which is stored and analysed on the servers at the Norwegian Institute for Public Health in Oslo.

+All code is in this GitHub repository.

+Most stages in EPoCH (all except the cohort-specific data preparation) can be run using a single bash script (`bash_master.sh`), which takes two arguments: `cohort` and `scriptname`.
+Before and after running this script (as a job on bluecrystal), it is necessary to run two other scripts (`before.sh` and `after.sh`).
+This is explained in the file [pipeline.md](https://github.com/ammegandchips/EPoCH/blob/main/analysis_plan/pipeline.md).